benjaminpoli2-droid/ns-3-simple-multicast-flooding/README.md

 # ns-3-simple-multicast-flooding

-File modifications:
+File modifications made:

-Add default TTL parameter.
+Added default TTL parameter.
 Modify to set TTL value.

-Change EnableDuplicatePacketDetection to false.
+Changed EnableDuplicatePacketDetection to false.

 To run the code in ns-3: